bcgov/internationally-educated-nurses/docs/standard_report.md

 IHA - Offered Position

 Here this candidate will appear 1 time in FHA "Prescreen completed" and  2 times in IHA, in "Offered Position" and "interview Completed".
+***Note: When an applicant gets hired for a job competition (HA).
+That applicant will be dropped off from all the other pending job competitions.***

 **Developer Side:** \